GEO211 Quaternary Geology - Field Course

 Faculty: Faculty of Environmental Sciences and Natural Resource Management

 Teaching language: NO

 This course starts in June block.
 This course has teaching/evaluation in June block.

 B-MINA, M-MINA, M-LUN.

-This field course builds upon GEO210 by applying knowledge of the surficial deposits in Norway, something which is important for spatial planning, identification of geohazards and the use of natural resources.
-You will learn to use maps and aerial photos for Quaternary geological mapping and in the field, identify and map glacial, glaciofluvial, marine and fluvial deposits, probe sediments in combination with georadar and describe and interpret sediment profiles.
-The course begins with academic preparations at NMBU and will then take place in field areas in southern Norway.
-In group work, you will carry out field investigation and write a report, which contains a description of the areas and an interpretation of the Quaternary processes that formed the landscape we see today.
+Knowledge of the sediments in Norway is important for spatial planning, identification of geohazards and the use of natural resources.
+In this course you will learn to use maps and aerial photos for mapping of Quaternary sediments.
+Out in the field you will identify and map till, glaciofluvial, marine and fluvial deposits, probe sediments in combination with ground penetrating radar and describe and interpret sediments in sections.
+The course starts with scientific preparations at NMBU, and will continue in field areas in Southern Norway.
+As part of a team you will carry out your own investigation of the sediments in selected areas and write a report.
+The report must contain a description of the areas and interpretation of the depositional processes.

 Exercises, field work (in groups), oral presentation of results, demonstrations and lectures.
 The report writing consists of shaping the report, figures and maps, statistically processing simple data and citing references.